Right2Water Ireland

-Right2Water Ireland is a peaceful protest movement campaigning against Irish Water's introduction of water charges in Ireland.
+Right2Water Ireland is a populist protest movement campaigning against Irish Water's introduction of water charges in Ireland.

 Support and Opposition

 Right2Water Ireland is supported by trade unions Unite the Union, the Communication Workers Union, the Civil and Public Services Union, MANDATE and Operative Plasterers and Allied Trades Society of Ireland (OPATSI), as well as political parties and politicians including Clare Daly and Mick Wallace, the Communist Party of Ireland, the Anti-Austerity Alliance, the People Before Profit Alliance, the Workers' Party, éirígí and Sinn Féin.

 Right2Water Ireland shares opposition to privatisation with the European wide campaign Right2Water, however they differ on other water charges with the European campaign being open to charging for water.

 Marches

 Right2Water Ireland's first march in Dublin took place in October 2014.
 Subsequently, the group organised almost 100 protests across Ireland on 1 November 2014, including a second march in Dublin.
 These demonstrations forced major concessions from the government.
 On 21 October, Irish Water announced non-compliance rates of 66 per cent before the initial deadline ten days later, and the utility company was forced to extend its registration deadline by one month.
-Though some government politicians and media reports linked them with an allegedly "sinister" protest in Jobstown later that month, Right2Water has said it was not involved.
+While some government politicians and media reports associated them with an allegedly "sinister" protest in Jobstown later that month, Right2Water has explicitly stated that it was not involved.

 Right2Water Ireland organised a third national demonstration in Dublin on 10 December 2014.
 An unofficial breakaway group of protesters occupied the main junction of the, city O'Connell bridge.
 Traffic was brought to a standstill as protesters used barricades and sat on the roads to block traffic.
 After several hours the crowd of 1,000 had dwindled to an estimated 200.
 Scuffles broke out as Gardaí removed people by force to clear the thoroughfare and three men and a woman were arrested on public order offences.